Myths about nuclear power

 “Renewables alone are not enough: especially in winter, when the sun only shines for a few hours a day and there is no wind, nuclear power is needed to secure the energy supply.
 Otherwise there is a risk of a dark doldrums.”

-How little nuclear power plants contribute to energy security was further demonstrated by the scorching summer of 2022: more than half of France's 56 nuclear power plants were shut down by mid-August 2022!
-In addition to planned outages for maintenance, several plants had to be taken offline due to high water temperatures and low water levels.
-Even at the beginning of December 2022, 27 reactors were still out of operation.
-The state-owned utility EdF had to compensate for the shortfall at great expense.
+In France, we see how little nuclear power plants contribute to security of supply: more than half of the 56 nuclear power plants in France were offline in mid-August 2022!
+In addition to the planned shutdowns for maintenance work, some nuclear power plants had to be taken offline due to high water temperatures and low water levels.
+At the beginning of December 2022, 27 reactors were still out of operation.
+The electricity company EDF had to compensate for the outage by buying electricity from abroad at great cost.

-Even in the event of natural disasters such as hurricanes, floods or earthquakes, nuclear power plants have to be shut down for safety reasons, which is costly and the residual risk of a major disaster always remains.
+Even in the event of natural disasters such as hurricanes, floods, or earthquakes, nuclear power plants have to be shut down for safety reasons, which is costly and the residual risk of a major disaster always remains.
+And finally, nuclear power plants pose a high risk in wars, as the case of Zaporizhzhya in Ukraine shows.
 Nuclear power is therefore completely unsuitable for energy security!

 5 - Nuclear power makes us independent of energy imports.